msolve: A Library for Solving Polynomial Systems: Implemented Algorithms

-$\bullet$ In contrast to Buchberger's algorithm one can choose in Line~\ref{alg:f4:choose} several S-pairs at a time, for example, all of the same minimal degree.
-These S-pairs are stored in a subset $L \subset P$.\\ $\bullet$ In Line~\ref{alg:f4:symbol} for all terms of all the generators of the S-pairs we search in the current intermediate \gb $G$ for possible reducers.
-We add those to $L$ and again search for all of their terms for reducers in $G$.\\ $\bullet$ Once all available reduction data is collected from the last step, we generate a matrix with columns corresponding to the terms appearing in $L$ and rows corresponding to the coefficients of each polynomial in $L$.
-In order to reduce now all chosen S-pairs at once we apply Gaussian Elimination on the matrix (Line~\ref{alg:f4:la}) and recheck afterwards which rows of the updated matrix give a new leading monomial not already in $L(G)$ (Line~\ref{alg:f4:check}).
+$\bullet$ In contrast to Buchberger's algorithm one can choose several S-pairs from the pair set $P$ at a time, for example, all of the same minimal degree.
+These S-pairs are stored in a subset $L \subset P$.\\ $\bullet$ Then for all terms of all the generators of the S-pairs in $L$ we search in the current intermediate \gb $G$ for possible reducers.
+We add those to $L$ and again search all of their terms for reducers in $G$.\\ $\bullet$ Once all available reduction data is collected from the last step, we generate a matrix with columns corresponding to the terms appearing in $L$ and rows corresponding to the coefficients of each polynomial in $L$.
+In order to reduce now all chosen S-pairs at once we apply Gaussian Elimination on the matrix and recheck afterwards which rows of the updated matrix give a new leading monomial not already in $L(G)$.

 In order to optimize the algorithm one can now apply Buchberger's product and chain criteria, see~\cite{bGroebnerCriterion1979, kollreider-buchberger-1978}.
 With these, useless S-pairs are removed before even added to $P$ thus less zero rows are computed during the linear algebra part of \ffour.
 Still, for bigger examples there are many zero reductions.